-Dear Mr. Electrician: How do I add a dimmer switch next to an existing wall switch?
+Dear Mr. Electrician: How do I add a dimmer switch and new ceiling light fixture?
 I want to hang a light fixture where there is currently no wiring.

 I used a long thin screwdriver inserted along side of the switch box to feel for any obstacles such as pipes or wood studs.
 A short piece of fish tape can also be used for probing into a wall.